Adversarial Concept Distillation for One-Step Diffusion Personalization: Methodology

-We interpret the one-step student model as a GAN-like generator, and hypothesize that it can benefit from aligning with the few-shot target \textit{data distribution} via adversarial training.
-Specifically, incorporating a adversarial loss~\citep{sauer2023adversarial,wang2024minegan,wang2018transferring_gans, yin2024dmd2} as in Eq.~\ref{eq:g_loss} and Eq.~\ref{eq:d_loss} helps the student model generate samples that better match the \textit{distribution} of concept images, even enabling it to \textit{outperform the teacher model} in terms of \textit{visual qualities}, as demonstrated in Table~\ref{tab:main_quantitative_results}.
+We interpret the one-step student model as a GAN-like generator, and it can benefit from aligning with the few-shot target \textit{data distribution} via \textit{adversarial training}.
+Specifically, incorporating the \textit{adversarial} loss~\citep{sauer2023adversarial,yin2024dmd2} as in Eq.~\ref{eq:g_loss} and Eq.~\ref{eq:d_loss} helps the student model generate samples that better match the \textit{distribution} of concept images, even enabling it to \textit{outperform the teacher model} in terms of \textit{visual qualities}, as demonstrated in Table~\ref{tab:main_quantitative_results}.
 This finding also aligns with insights from ADD~\citep{sauer2023adversarial}, which emphasizes the critical role of the discriminator loss in boosting generative \textit{fidelity}.

-Building on this insight, we propose an additional \textit{echoing} stage, which leverages the student model’s rapid generation capability to provide constructive feedback to both itself and the teacher model.
-The echoing stage mirrors the distillation stage, with the only difference being the definition of the real trainig examples $x_0^r$.
+Building on this insight, we propose an additional collaborative learning stage, which leverages the student model’s rapid generation capability to provide constructive feedback to both itself and the teacher model.
+The collaborative learning stage mirrors the distillation stage, with the only difference being the definition of the real trainig examples $x_0^r$.
 Specifically, we replace real images with randomly generated samples from the updated student model after the first-stage distillation: $\hat{x}_0^r = \sdmodel^{st} (x_T,T,\textembedding)$.
 The training objectives and update rules for both the student and teacher models remain unchanged from the initial distillation stage.
-The motivation behind this design is further discussed in Appendix~\ref{appendix:algorithm}.
+The motivation behind this design is further discussed in Sec.~\ref{appendix:algorithm} of the supplementary material.